ndronos/c-nomorph/Klemens.md

-There is two parts to the process: working out what bits of the language not to use, and then finding out about the new things.
+There is two parts to the process: working out what bits of the language not to use, and then finding out about the new things...

 (Klemens, 2015) pp. 211-212